byReqz/blackmate/README.md

 ## Blackmate

-Blackmate is a generator for the tools list of BlackArch Linux OS, made originally the XFCE4 Desktop.
+Blackmate is a generator for the tools list of BlackArch Linux OS, originally made for the XFCE4 Desktop.
 The script fetches the latest tools and generates a new entry on the start menu.
-I wanted to have a Blackarch Setup running on KDE which was not possible with the original Script so i improved it a bit.
-Its now running on all major Desktops including KDE Plasma.
+I wanted to have a BlackArch setup running on KDE which was not possible with the original script so I improved it a bit.
+It can now run on all major Desktops including KDE Plasma.

 ## still to go
 - Fixing Folder Icons
 - Fix Typos
 - Generally clean up code

 ## How to

 ```
 git clone https://github.com/byReqz/blackmate